Faith & Finance with Rob West

 Hebrews 13:5 reminds us:

-“Keep your life free from love of money, and be content with what you have, for he has said, ‘I will never leave you nor forsake you.’”The Role of Gratitude
+“Keep your life free from love of money, and be content with what you have, for he has said, ‘I will never leave you nor forsake you.’”If you’re struggling to feel content, practicing intentional gratitude can shift your mindset from scarcity to abundance.

 Here are five practical steps to help you experience lasting contentment: